-Every day, I get asked about how someone can get a six pack.
-People are always surprised when I tell them it is 80 percecnt diet.
+Every day, I get asked about how someone can get a six-pack.
+People are always surprised when I tell them it is 80 percent diet.
 But they are even more surprised when I tell them that they are also probably working out too much.
 I uncover all of the truth in my new book, Eat This, Not That!
-For Abs, but I wanted to also help out some ETNT readers who took to Twitter to send me their burning ab Qs.
-Check ’em out below; I guarantee you’ll learn something that changes your six-pack approach by the time you get to the end!
-And to get the ultimate six-pack in six weeks, buy your copy of Eat This, Not That!
-For Abs today!
+For Abs, but I wanted to also help out some Eat This, Not That! readers who took to Twitter to send me their burning ab Qs.
+Check ’em out below; I guarantee you’ll learn something that changes your belly fat attack plan by the time you get to the end!

 Editor’s note: Twitter questions were lightly edited for clarity.

 ‘How do get rid of lower abs fat?
 I have part of a six-pack on my upper abs.” —@cchen7325

 LANGOWSKI: It is impossible to target certain areas for fat loss; fat comes off some people in certain areas faster than other areas.
 For men, the lower abdomen is the last place for abdominal fat to disappear from.
 For women, it is often the hips and butt.
 I suggest watching your diet since this last little bit will be from extra junk you may be eating or possibly too much alcohol.

 ‘I know diet is the most important thing, but how much ab training should I do weekly?’ —@Luisma1974